mikolajkania/mikolajkania.github.io/_posts/2018-06-15-Genetic-ranker-a-genetic-algorithm-framework.md

 Putting aside the results of various optimisation experiments, genetic programming looks like a good bet for these kind of problem.

-Firstly, it is easy to define a problem as set of numeric weights that can be altered during processing.
+Firstly, it is easy to define a candidate solution as a set of numeric weights that can be altered during processing.
 Mutation, crossover & reproduction parts of the algorithm can easily be done on numbers.
-Think about an individual of a population as a series of digits, where every entry is a weight of a another field (i.e. [5, 1, 5, 7, 9, 4, 3, 0]).
+Think about an individual of a population as a series of digits, where every entry is a weight of another field (i.e. [5, 1, 5, 7, 9, 4, 3, 0]).

 Secondly, genetic algorithms are able to preserve solutions that are promising, even without actual understanding of a problem.
-Better species (individuals) will be kept and be an ancestors for even better ones.
+Better species (individuals) will be kept as an ancestors for even better ones.

 Thirdly, due to mutation & crossover parts, algorithm adds a bit of randomness to the process.
 Every algorithm is prone to find a local minimum, that is a good but not the best solution.
 But with random changes applied to the individuals genetic algorithm may catch on the trail.

 ## Performance

 It may come as a surprise how many combinations of fields and weights are available.
-According to variation with repetition having 7 fields with 5 possible weights (i.e. even numbers between 0 and 9) we end up with 78125 combinations.
+According to [a variation with repetition](http://www.emathematics.net/combinavrepeticion.php) having 7 fields with 5 possible weights (i.e. even numbers between 0 and 9) we end up with 78125 combinations.
 We are almost sure that among those combinations is a perfect one, but a cost of computation is a big one.
 And it is only [an easy example](https://github.com/mikolajkania/genetic-ranker#test-it-yourself) I've prepared to illustrate how Genetic Ranker works, not a real, complicated use case.
 For a document with 20 fields there is 95 trillions of combinations!

 How Genetic Ranker looks in a comparison?
-It can repeatedly deliver the best solution in less than 300 evaluations, which was then reduced almost by half by introducing cache: during processing there is probability that certain combinations would reappear due to crossover or mutation.
+It can repeatedly deliver the best solution in less than 300 evaluations, which was then reduced by third by introducing cache: during processing there is probability that certain combinations would reappear due to crossover or mutation.
 And Genetic Ranker was not work on even numbers but whole range from 0 to 10.

 ## Summary

 [Genetic Ranker](https://github.com/mikolajkania/genetic-ranker) is a framework that gives search engineer a flexible tool.
-Depending on the index size they can choose more generations and individuals to get better results or end expensive computations sooner and use best combinations as a starting point for further analysis.
+Depending on the index size they can choose more generations boost quality or end expensive computations sooner and treat results as a starting point for further analysis.
 Either way it will boost a process of preparing high quality search.
 Give it a try!